sccn/labstreaminglayer/docs/dev/app_dev.rst

 App Development
 ===============

-A LSL app is typically a (small) program that acquires data from a device (EEG amplifier, mouse, eye tracker, Wiimote) then sends it over a LSL stream, or that receives data from a LSL stream to do something meaningful with it (e.g. LabRecorder, visualization).
+An LSL app is typically a (small) program that acquires data from a device (EEG amplifier, mouse, eye tracker, Wiimote) then sends it over a LSL stream, or that receives data from a LSL stream to do something meaningful with it (e.g. LabRecorder, visualization).

 See :doc:`examples` for links to small examples of code, and see the :doc:`(in progress) API documentation <liblsl:index>`.